New Year… New Focus

 For me and my unit, my focus this year will be on team building.
 I have built a great team over the past year I have been on this unit.
-We have met all our goals for 2009 and I just found out we had the highest patient satisfaction scores in the entire organization.
-Higher than Labor and Delivery where patients are happy they are in the hospital!

 I want my staff to be proud of their accomplishments and strive to make even great ones in the coming year.

-Happy New Year to all my fellow nurses out there, I am proud to be a part of team!
+Happy New Year to all my fellow nurses out there, I am proud to be a part of the team!

 Rob Cameron is currently a staff nurse in a level II trauma center.
 He has primarily been an ED nurse for most of his career, but he has also been a nurse manager for Surgical Trauma and Telemetry unit.
 He has worked in Med/Surg, Critical Care, Hospice, Rehab, an extremely busy cardiology clinic and pretty much anywhere he's been needed.

 Prior to his career in nursing, Rob worked in healthcare finance and management.
 Rob feels this experience has given him a perspective on nursing that many never see.
 He loves nursing because of all the options he has within the field.
 He is currently a grad student working on an MSN in nursing leadership, and teaches clinicals at a local university.